tweedyf/WorldWideWeb-style/README.md

 See the original style document [here](default.style).

+## Why

+For retro fun!
+And because it's actually a really elegant stylesheet.

 ## Notes

 * Ironically, pages styled with this stylesheet won't render correctly on WorldWideWeb: you'll get extra space in various places, including between headers and the first block of text.
 That's because for CSS we need a starttag and endtag on all `p` elements, but WorldWideWeb was written for `p` as an empty element.